How to revert a Git Pull Request?

 Reverse using the git revert command

-The Git revert command helps you create an inverse to the introduced changes and adds a new commit with these changes.
-This method is non-destructive, meaning it preserves the history of the repository while effectively negating the changes made by the pull request.
+The Git revert command helps you create an inverse to the introduced changes and adds a new revert commit with these changes.
+This method uses the command line and is non-destructive, meaning it preserves the history of the repository while effectively negating the changes made by the pull request.
+To revert a merge commit, find the commit hash (SHA) using git log, perform the revert with the git revert command, resolve conflicts if any, then push the changes to the remote repository.

 Here are the steps:

-• Open your terminal and navigate to the repository where you want to revert the pull request.
+• Open your terminal and navigate to the repository where you want to revert the pull request using the command line.

 • Use to show the commit history and find the ID of the commit you want to revert.

-• Input the commit ID and execute the command.
-This does not erase the original changes but instead creates new commits that cancel them out.
+• To revert the merge commit, use the following command: git revert -m 1 <merge_commit_hash>.
+Input the commit ID and execute the command.
+This does not erase the original changes but instead creates a new revert commit that cancels them out.

 • Provide a detailed Git commit message to clarify the reason for performing the Git revert, ensuring transparency in the project history.

-This step doesn’t remove the changes made but adds changes to negate the pull request.
+This step doesn’t remove the changes made but adds a revert commit to negate the pull request.
 If the merge was done using methods like squash or merge commit, you can target the resulting merge commit directly.
 However, if rebase was used, you’ll need to reverse each individual commit.

 Reverse using git reset